Review: The Samsung S7's camera now rivals the iPhone

 A FEW QUIBBLES

 Many indoor shots come out yellowish, possibly reflecting the yellowish nature of indoor lighting.
 On the S7, books look as though they've yellowed from being out in the sun too long.
-Egg whites on a burger don't look so white (though bacon comes out brighter, with more detail).
+Egg whites on a burger don't look so white (though bacon comes out brighter).
 Faces are more orange than usual.

 Odd colors can make pictures look better, but they often don't seem natural.